Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 7

 Ramya is a business analyst by profession.
 She works in a highly stressful environment.
 Her manager often yells at her and fails to appreciate her when she completes her tasks on time.
 Based on the results of a national survey of U.S. adults by the American Psychological Association in 2007, Ramya

-B. will not make important career decisions based on stress.
+will not make important career decisions based on stress.

-C. is likely to accept a promotion.
+is likely to view stress as a positive thing.

-D. will be less productive because of stress.
+will be less productive because of stress.

 Question #25